Luau Desserts – A Sweet Ending to a Tropical Feast

 The King of Luau Desserts: Haupia

-Haupia is delicious!
+Three-ingredient Hawaiian Haupia is simple and delicious!

-If you’re at a luau, there’s an excellent chance it will offer haupia.
-When it comes to signature desserts, haupia is as traditional as they come.
-Coconut milk is mixed with arrowroot starch (pia) to make a delicious, refreshing pudding.
-Haupia can be served in gelatin-like cubes or can be used to top cakes, depending on the density.
-However it’s served, haupia has a light, sweet flavor most people find irresistible.
+To make haupia, coconut milk is mixed with sugar and arrowroot starch (pia) or cornstarch to make a delicious, refreshing pudding.
+Haupia can be served in gelatin-like cubes or can be used to top cakes or pies, depending on the density.

 Pineapple Cake

-Wherever you go in the world, nothing says “Hawaii” quite like pineapple, so you know that a Hawaiian luau is going to feature the iconic fruit.
-In addition to sweet juicy slices, you’re also likely to find some kind of pineapple cake or bar, and we approve of all of them.
+In addition to sweet juicy slices of fresh pineapple, you’re also likely to find some kind of pineapple cake or bar, and we encourage you to try all of them.

 Macadamia Nut Cookies